wzjoriv/Larp/README.md

 # Larp: Last-Mile Route Planning

-A fast, flexible Python toolkit for autonomous navigation planning optimized for dynamic environments and complex spatial constraints.
+A fast, flexible Python toolkit for autonomous navigation planning optimized for dynamic environments and complex spatial urban constraints.

 ---

 ## 🔍 Overview

-**Larp** (/lärp/) is a framework for autonomous navigation that leverages *repulsive artificial potential fields* to model obstacles and environmental constraints.
+**Larp** (/lärp/) is a framework for autonomous navigation that leverages *risk fields* to model obstacles and environmental constraints.
 By decomposing a complex dynamical space into a hierarchical cell structure, Larp enables efficient spatial queries, scalable path and trajectory planning across large environments, and optimized computing.

 See [larp/examples](https://github.com/wzjoriv/Larp/blob/main/examples/) for example applications, ranging from urban air mobility to wheeled robot navigation.